aubreyrjones/mutagen/README.md

 The complete PDF playbooks are created in `playbook_output`, with the electronic tracker teplates in a subdirectory.

+## Mutagen Markup

+Mutagen Markup is made from several uncommon unicode symbols.
+There's a reference in `unicode_symbols.txt`.
+As you write Mutagen playbooks, you can just copy and paste the symbols from there--that's what I do.
+It's a little weird at first, but it becomes a really tight shorthand pretty quickly.

+Line breaks and formatting are fairly important.
+Special line types like roll results, write-in fields, or list items won't work if you don't start them on a new line.
+Hit enter _twice_ to start a new regular-text paragraph.

+There are two basic blocks of text you can format:

+  * sections
+  * moves

+Sections start with `§`.
+Optionally, you can write `~~~§`, which will force a (print) column-break before that section.
+You can also write a (single) paragraph of text underneath the section to describe it.

+Moves start with a line containing `►`.
+Do not use that symbol anywhere else or for any other purpose.

+Look at `common/common.txt` under Common Aptitudes for examples of various special formats.
+Also check out `pcs/wizard.txt` under Concentration for labeled inputs examples.

 ### Tracker Template Extraction